 Focus mode

 On Team plans and above, you can configure omnichannel routing to help agents focus when handling tickets from real-time channels (calls, messaging conversations, and live chats).
 When you turn on focus mode, omnichannel routing only routes an agent work from one real-time channel at a time.
+Ticket priority is compared across channels to ensure the highest priority real-time ticket is assigned first.
 For more information, see About focus mode.

 Email tickets aren't included in this restriction and can still be assigned while agents address more time-sensitive tickets from other channels.